brendancrebs/butler/README.md

 8. Finally, tasks will be executed for each dirty workspace in the repo.
 The results of each task will be printed to the console.
 Any failed task will cause the entire Butler build the fail, and the log of the failure will be printed.

-9. Wether Butler passed or failed, a file called `butler_results.json` will be produced that contains information regarding the build.
+9. Whether Butler passed or failed, a file called `butler_results.json` will be produced that contains information regarding the build.
 This file will be sent to any subscribers and then stored for future viewing using the Butler front end app called `Butler Analytics`.